Welcome Message from the Director of First Year

 All ENGI courses in Engineering One are offered in each of the three semesters at the St. John’s campus.
 At the Grenfell Campus, each ENGI course is offered once during the academic year.

-- ENGL 1090 Critical Reading and Writing I or ENGL 1020 Writing for Second Language Students I (for non-native English-speaking students)
+- ENGL 1090 Critical Reading and Writing I, ENGL 1020 Writing for Second Language Students I (for non-native English-speaking students) or any 3 credit hours in English at the 1000 level

 - MATH 1000 Calculus I